Evaluating the Deductive Competence of Large Language Models: Experiments

 \subsection{Task Conditions}

 We evaluate a total of 350 problems, 325 of which we created for this project.
 The remaining 25 were drawn from recent work \cite{dasgupta_language_2022} and sorted into our problem categories.
 To facilitate comparison between content conditions, our problems are created as \textit{matched sets}.
 For each condition (except the arbitrary condition), we create problems that are nearly identical in content except for the feature at issue and minor grammatical corrections.
 We evaluate three different types of problem content: \textbf{realistic}, \textbf{shuffled}, and \textbf{arbitrary}.
-A diagram of the different problems we evaluate is in Figure ~\ref{fig: design}.
-Example problems for each condition are in Table ~\ref{tab:ex_problems}.
+A complete diagram of the different problems we evaluate is in Figure ~\ref{fig: design}.
+Example problems for each condition are in Appendix~\ref{app:ex_problems}.

 For the \textbf{realistic} condition, we evaluate a total 140 problems.
 Of these 140, 70 take the form of \textbf{social rules} and 70 take the form of \textbf{non-social rules}.
-Of the social rule problems, 35 problems take the form of \textbf{familiar social rule}s.
+Of the social rule problems, 35 problems take the form of \textbf{familiar social rules}.
 These problems are designed to take the form of social rules governing human behavior and are designed to be \textit{familiar} such that they reflect social rules that are consistent with the real world.
-The other 35 social rule problems take the form of \textbf{unfamiliar social rule}s.
+The other 35 social rule problems take the form of \textbf{unfamiliar social rules}.
 These problems have the form of social rules but do not contain familiar relationships.

 Of the 70 non-social rule problems, 35 are designed to be \textbf{familiar non-social rules} and 35 are designed to be \textbf{unfamiliar non-social rules}.
 For the \textbf{familiar non-social rule} condition, we evaluate 35 problems that are not social rules and are familiar such that the antecedent and the consequent have a relationship that is consistent with real-world expectations.
 For the \textbf{unfamiliar non-social rule} condition, we evaluate 35 problems that do not take the form of social rules and are designed such that the antecedent and the consequent do not have a familiar real-world relationship.